greykoalacode/sheet-to-slide/README.md

 # sheet-to-slide

-This is a simple project to run on your CLI, to convert long tables into beautiful PPTx slides!
+This is a simple project to run on your device to convert long tables into beautiful PPTx slides!

 ## Libraries used
 - Apache POI